-The removal of lead service pipes remains a key priority in the City's Corrosion Control Fun.
-City of Thunder Bay continues to review and verill number of lead service connections, both publicly and privately owned across the city.
-It is estimated there are approximately 5,870 publicly owned and 8,000 privately owned lead service connections connected to the City of Thunder Bay's Water Distribution System.
+The removal of lead service pipes remains a key priority in the City's Corrosion Control Plan (CCP).
+The City of Thunder Bay continues to review and verify the number of lead service connections, both publicly and privately owned across the city.
+It is estimated there are approximately 5,586 publicly owned and 7,818 privately owned lead service connections connected to the City of Thunder Bay's Water Distribution System.
 Part of the City's CCP to reduce lead levels at the tap includes replacing all publicly owned lead service connections and encouraging property owners to replace their privately owned lead service connection.
-In 2023, approximately 215 publicly owned lead services were replaced.
+In 2024, approximately 135 publicly owned lead services were replaced.
 The City is continually updating records for lead service lines through information provided by plumbing permits, capital project removals, routine repairs/replacements and sampling and testing results.